 Festivals in the Philippines | April Guide

 It’s officially summer!
 And yeah, you know what it brings — beach vacations & more fiestas!
-This month, the best festivals in the Philippines are a mix of the religious, cultural & harvests.
-So get yourselves dolled-up for these exciting fiestas happening back-to-back around the islands.
+This month, the best festivals in the Philippines are a mix of the religious, cultural & harvest kind.
+So get yourselves dolled-up as these exciting fiestas happen back-to-back around the islands.

 With the Holy Week staged in the middle of April, the nation stands still for a while to reflect.
 However, this season also brings a different kind of celebration.
 It is something that brings all together the solemnity of lent & the theatrics of age-old Christian traditions.

 Festivals are a great way to savour the best of your out-of-town holidays.
 It offers a glimpse of the culture of the place you’re visiting as well as enjoying its wealth of travel attractions.